All Products

 image

-Configuring quality monitoring rules by table is the core process for defining and instantiating data validation logic.
-This process creates a complete quality monitoring configuration consisting of four key parts:
+Configuring quality monitoring rules for a table is the core process of defining your data quality validation logic.
+This process involves four key components:

 1. Monitoring scope: Specifies the target asset for data quality checks.
 The configuration includes:

-• Monitored object: Select one or more physical tables to check.
+• Monitored Object: Select one or more physical tables for data quality checks.
 Both partitioned and non-partitioned tables are supported.

-• Timestamp range: For partitioned tables, you must use a partition filter expression to dynamically scan partitions during each check.
+• Data range: For a partitioned table, you must use a partition filter expression to dynamically define which partitions to scan during each check.
 For example, use $[yyyymmdd-1] to check the partition data from the day before the data timestamp.

-2. Quality rules: Define the specific validation logic and standards to determine if the data meets expectations.
+2. Monitoring Rule: Define the specific validation logic and measurement standards to determine whether data meets expectations.

 • Rule definition: You can add one or more quality rules to a monitored object.
-Each rule is instantiated from a rule template, which can be:
+Each rule is instantiated from a rule template.
+The template can be one of the following types:

-• System template: A built-in template provided by DataWorks.
-It covers multiple dimensions such as integrity, uniqueness, and validity.
-Examples include "Table Row Count Fluctuation" and "Field Unique Value Count".
+• System template: Use a built-in template provided by DataWorks.
+System templates cover multiple dimensions, such as integrity, uniqueness, and validity.
+Examples include "table row count fluctuation" and "field unique value count".

-• Custom template: A reusable, personalized validation logic created by users with SQL.
+• Custom template: Create reusable validation logic with custom SQL.

-• Rule properties: Each rule requires key properties to be configured.
-These include a threshold (for example, fluctuation rate not exceeding 30%) and a severity level (strong rule or soft rule).
-If a strong rule check fails, it can block the associated scheduling node.
+• Rule properties: Each rule requires you to configure its key properties, including a threshold (for example, fluctuation rate not exceeding 30%) and its severity (strong or weak rule).
+If a check for a strong rule fails, it can block the associated scheduling task.

-3. Trigger methods: Define when the quality monitoring job runs.
+3. Trigger Method: Defines when the quality monitoring task runs.

-• Triggered by a scheduling node: Associate the quality monitoring job with an upstream DataWorks scheduling node—typically the node that generates the monitored table.
-When the scheduling node runs successfully, it automatically triggers the associated quality rules for validation.
-This is a best practice for automated data quality assurance.
+• Scheduled trigger: Associates the quality monitoring with an upstream DataWorks scheduling node, typically the one that generates the monitored table.
+When the scheduling node runs successfully, the associated quality rules are automatically triggered for validation.
+This is the best practice for automated data quality assurance.

-• Manual trigger: The validation process is not associated with any scheduling node and must be started manually from the interface.
+• Triggered Manually: This validation process is not associated with a scheduling task and requires you to start it manually from the UI.
 This method is suitable for temporary, one-time data exploration and validation.

-4. Alert policies: Configure the notification strategy for when data quality issues occur.
+4. Alert policy: Configures the notification strategy for when data quality issues occur.

-• Alert subscription: You can configure alerts for specific rule check results, such as "Failed" or "Warning".
-The system supports sending notifications through various channels, including email, text message, phone call, DingTalk, Lark, WeCom group chatbots, and custom Webhooks.
+• Alert subscription: You can configure alerts for specific rule check results, such as "failed" or "warning".
+The system supports sending notifications through various channels, including email, SMS, telephone, DingTalk chatbots, Lark chatbots, WeCom chatbots, and custom webhooks.

 After you configure these four components and save the settings, a complete quality monitoring plan is created.
-We recommend testing the configuration before publishing it to the production environment.
+Before you deploy it to the production environment, we recommend that you use the test run feature to verify your configuration.

 Procedure